Fire damages circus section of House on the Rock in Wisconsin

 As described on the House on the Rock website, the circus room houses "all things circus, from miniature circus displays to the enormous circus wagon with an automated 40-piece band and an 80-piece orchestra.
 The pyramid of the elephants is also a long-time favorite."

-Located on Deer Shelter Rock in a remote area about an hour west of Madison, the House on the Rock has long been a popular stop for Chicagoans taking a trip to the north—billboards advertising the enigmatic attraction have been spotted in Chicago over the years.
+Located on Deer Shelter Rock in a remote area about an hour west of Madison, the House on the Rock has long been a popular tourist attraction for Wisconsin and the Midwest as a whole.
+Billboards advertising the enigmatic attraction have been spotted in Chicago over the years.

-The attraction was the creation of Alex Jordan Jr., who originally set out just to build a vacation house, according to CBS News.
+The attraction was the creation of Alex Jordan Jr., who began construction in the 1940s and originally set out just to build a vacation house at the site, according to CBS News.

 "The house was like no house that was ever built.
 People kept coming to see what he was doing because at the time, you could see it from the highway," friend Betty Long was quoted by CBS News in 2004, "and they would drop in on him and ... he let them."